Diplomatic immunity: History

-Ancient
+Prior to modern period

 The concept of diplomatic immunity can be found in ancient Indian epics like Ramayana and Mahabharata, where messengers and diplomats were given immunity from capital punishment.
 In Ramayana, when the demon king Ravana ordered the killing of Hanuman, Ravana's younger brother Vibhishana pointed out that messengers or diplomats should not be killed, as per ancient practices.

 During the evolution of international justice, many wars were considered rebellions or unlawful by one or more combatant sides.
 In such cases, the servants of the "criminal" sovereign were often considered accomplices and their persons violated.
 In other circumstances, harbingers of inconsiderable demands were killed as a declaration of war.
 Herodotus records that when heralds of the Persian king Xerxes demanded "earth and water" (i.e., symbols of submission) of Greek cities, the Athenians threw them into a pit and the Spartans threw them down a well for the purpose of suggesting they would find both earth and water at the bottom, these often being mentioned by the messenger as a threat of siege.
 However, even for Herodotus, this maltreatment of envoys is a crime.
 He recounts a story of divine vengeance befalling Sparta for this deed.

+A Roman envoy was urinated on as he was leaving the city of Tarentum.
+The oath of the envoy, "This stain will be washed away with blood!", was fulfilled during the Pyrrhic War.